safe-global/safe-apps-sdk/packages/safe-apps-test-app/README.md

 Then:

-- Go to Rinkeby version of Gnosis Safe [https://rinkeby.gnosis-safe.io/app](https://rinkeby.gnosis-safe.io/app)
+- Go to the Safe app [https://gnosis-safe.io/app](https://gnosis-safe.io/app)
-- Create your test safe
+- Create a safe
 - Go to Apps -> Manage Apps -> Add Custom App
-- Paste your localhost URL, default is http://localhost:3003/
+- Paste your localhost URL, default is http://localhost:3000/
 - You should see Safe Test App as a new app
 - Develop your app from there